tukkek/shatteredlite/README.md

 * Access to the Shattered Realm in as little as a minute after starting a new playthrough!
 * Much faster progression compared to the base game and vanilla Shattered Realm!
+* 7 devotion points up-front to get your runs started!
-* Devotion points can be purchased from Mazaan, with the devotion point limit removed!
+    * More points can be purchased from Mazaan
+    * Maximum devotion limit has been removed
 * A journeyman's pack to start your journey, with tonics, elixirs, experience and iron!
 * Deeper shards can be accessed after unlocked without needing waystones!
 * Garrus, Keeper of Iron now also sells stacks of scrap.